6aravind/6aravind/README.md

 ---
 ## Support Me 🤗

-You can show support by starring my repos, liking and sharing my posts & videos.
+You can show support by starring my repos, liking and sharing my posts.

 Thank you all so much 🙏